Richard Seaman: Legacy

 Seaman's legacy has been tarnished by his association with Nazism.
-Seaman was privately complimentary of Hitler, and controversially gave a Nazi salute following his victory at the 1938 German Grand Prix.
+Seaman was privately complimentary of Hitler, and controversially gave a Nazi salute - albeit a "distinctly unemphatic version" more like a casual wave - following his victory at the 1938 German Grand Prix.
 Moreover, the largest wreath at Seaman's funeral was sent by Hitler, against the wishes of the driver's family.